DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 ---
 title: Get international qualified teacher status (iQTS)
-subcategory: If you are outside the UK
+subcategory: If you're outside the UK
 description: |-
  Get international qualified teacher status (iQTS) from anywhere in the world, a teaching qualification backed by England’s Department for Education (DfE).
 related_content: